mvaganov/CmdLineAsteroids/notes.md

 ### voice
-if you have 2 points in space, you can calculate their difference, or `Delta` with simple subtraction. the distance, also called the `Magnitude` of the `Delta`, can be determined with the pythagorean theorem, 'horizontal' squared plus 'vertical' squared equals 'hypotenuse' squared. the square root operation is fairly expensive for a computer to do accurately, so for performance reasons, it's best to do math that avoids square root where possible.
+if you have 2 points in space, you can calculate their difference, or `Delta` with simple subtraction. the distance, or `Length`, also called the magnitude of the `Delta`, can be determined with the pythagorean theorem, 'horizontal' squared plus 'vertical' squared equals 'hypotenuse' squared. the square root operation is fairly expensive for a computer to do accurately, so for performance reasons, it's best to do math that avoids square root where possible.
-	for this reason, game engine APIs will often include a `MagnitudeSqr`, to eliminate a call to the square-root function. this is fine as long as we compare it against other squared values
+	for this reason, game engine APIs will often include a LengthSquared, to eliminate a call to the square-root function. this is fine as long as we compare it against other squared values

 ### scene
 draw a thicker line along point AB that stops at length 1, at the edge of the unit circle

 ### voice
-if we divide the entire vector by it's `Magnitude`, we get it's `Normalized` value, which we can think of as a direction.
+if we divide the entire vector by it's `Length`, we get it's `Normalized` value, which we can think of as a direction.

 ### scene
 show angle theta between line AB and the X axis starting at point A